pekwm/pekwm/doc/configuration.md

 }
 ```

-Defining templates is just like creating an ordinary section, but uses
+Defining templates is just like creating an ordinary section; however it uses
 the special name Define.
 Below is an example defining a template named
 NAME: